BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/StatisticsFilters/FindMisorientations.md

-Find Field Neighbor Misorientations {#findmisorientations}
+Find Feature Neighbor Misorientations {#findmisorientations}
 ==========

 ## Group (Subgroup) ##
 Statistics Filters (Crystallographic)

 ## Description ##
-This Filter determines, for each **Field**, the misorientations with the **Fields** that are in contact with it.
-The misorientations are stored as a list (for each **Field**) of angles.
+This Filter determines, for each **Feature**, the misorientations with the **Features** that are in contact with it.
+The misorientations are stored as a list (for each **Feature**) of angles.
 The axis of the misorientation is not stored by this filter.

 ## Parameters ##